gip-inclusion/immersion-facile/back/README.md

 ```
 immersion-facile$ docker-compose up --build pipelines
 ```
+If you're using PG repositories and you're running with docker, you need to set PG_URL host to `postgres` (see commented lines in .env.sample file)

 Doing this will start `cron`, which will execute all registered pipelines according to their default schedules (e.g. *establishmentBackfill* is run every day at midnight).